Curious for a LivingHow to Ask Better Questions & Become Indispensable

 I want you to have more projects that sing (and fewer “just okay” ones).

-I’ve written a short but powerful e-book that collects the questions I consider essential to ask on any project.
-If you’d love to stop feeling like you’re taking orders from your customers and become a trusted advisor and co-creator – and you want your work to have greater purpose and impact – you’re in the right place.
+If you want to stop feeling like you’re taking orders from your customers, and become a trusted advisor and co-creator – or you just want your next creative project to soar – you’ll find guidance in these pages.

 Readers are telling me this book has already revolutionized how they’re doing business.
 Here are a few reviews: